quorum1/governance/docs/financial-model.md

 - **Ledger Status:**
     - Only "Active" investment ledgers can receive investment inflows.
     - Both "Active" and "Retired" ledgers generate rev token payments and rev point payments.
-    - Before being "Retired" any remaining cash must be transferred out of the investment ledger.
+    - Before being "Retired" any remaining cash must be transferred out of the investment ledger's cash holdings.
 - **Receivable / Non-Receivable:** Investment ledgers are always receivable.
 - **Rev Point Plan:** Rather than having a single rev point plan, an investment ledger has a separate rev point plan for each investment round.
 - **Ledger Governance Process:** Is recommended to include specific guidance on the following.